nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 This is what we plan to do over the next 5 days.

-1. **Create 2 Unrelated VPCs in AWS:** Each VPC will be in a different region.
+1. Create 2 Unrelated VPCs in AWS, each VPC will be in a different region.
-2. **Run a Simple 2-Way Chat Message Across the Private Network:** Establish basic communication.
+2. Establish basic communication using a simple chat message app over the private network.
-3. **Split the Cross-Region Connection:** Demonstrate traffic blocking.
+3. Demonstrate traffic blocking by splitting the cross-regional connection.
-4. **Install a Distributed Database Spanning the 2 Regions:** Treat it as a single system.
+4. Install a Distributed Database spanning the 2 regions and treat it as a single system.
-5. **Enable Strong Consistency Features and Rules:** Verify data integrity.
-6. **Create a Client That Continually Updates Data:** Simulate real-world usage.
+5. Verify data integrity by enabling strong consistency features and rules.
+6. Simulate real-world traffic using a simple Python data loader
-7. **Enforce a Network Split:** Create the split brain scenario.
+7. Enforce a network split that will create the split brain scenario.
-8. **Evaluate the Results:** Analyze the outcomes.
+8. Evaluate the Results.

 <p id="chat-section"><h2>Day 1: Talking Cross Region</h2></p>

-#### Selecting Our 2 Regions
+Selecting Our 2 Regions

-**Region 1:**
-Open a new internet browser tab and select the region.
-For this example, we will use eu-west-2, which is London.
-Verify you have the key pairs downloaded, as we will need these later to log in to the host.
+In a browser navigate to the top right hand corner and select a unique region.
+For this example, we will use `eu-west-2`, which is London.
+Verify you have the correct key pairs downloaded, as you will need these later to log in to the host.

 ![keypair-image](keypair-image.png)

-**Region 2:**
-Open a new internet browser tab and select a different region.
-For the second region, we will use eu-west-3, which is Paris.
-Again, verify you have the key pairs downloaded for logging in to the host.
+Open a new tab and select a different region.
+For the second region, we will use `eu-west-3`, which is Paris.
+Again, verify you have the correct key pairs downloaded for logging in to the host.

 ![key-pair-paris2.png](key-pair-paris2.png)